 Permission is needed to take a course at Teachers College.
 At the beginning of the semester, secure an application from the Registrar's Office, obtain the proper signatures, and return the completed form to Dean Friedman.
 TC courses require the payment of additional tuition at the Teachers College per-point rate, over and above Barnard tuition.

-To request credit for an independent study, submit the Request for Approval of Independent Study by the program-filing deadline.
+To request credit for an independent study, submit the Request for Approval of Independent Study by the final registration deadline in January or September.

 If you have completed your physical education requirement, you may request a point for a dance technique class.
 Wait until September or January, when you are sure you have been admitted to a class, before filing the form.
 Please note that we cannot adjust point value until after your adviser has approved your program.

 Variable Point Courses

 When you add a variable-point course to your program, the credit defaults to the lowest value.
 If you are taking this course for a higher value, you must submit the Variable Point Course Form No adviser's signature is required.